Support Schemes

 Ms Hazel Poa asked the Minister for Finance what is the additional cost of implementing a multi-tiered GST that will allow for the exemption of basic necessities.

-(a) A 2021 study by the European Parliamentary Research Service noted that “a uniform VAT system, combined with direct instruments (such as direct transfers), would be more efficient”; that “differentiated VAT rates, exemptions, and registration thresholds lead to higher compliance costs”; and that “as a large proportion of compliance costs are fixed and independent of firm size, SMEs are disproportionately burdened”.
-It further cautioned on “the costs of reduced VAT rates that go beyond revenue losses and include, for example, VAT fraud” which “are difficult to quantify”.1
+A 2021 study by the European Parliamentary Research Service noted that “a uniform VAT system, combined with direct instruments, such as direct transfers, would be more efficient”; that “differentiated VAT rates, exemptions, and registration thresholds lead to higher compliance costs”; and that “as a large proportion of compliance costs are fixed and independent of firm size, SMEs are disproportionately burdened”.
+It further cautioned on “the costs of reduced VAT rates that go beyond revenue losses and include, for example, VAT fraud” which “are difficult to quantify”¹.

-(b) A 2006 study of VAT compliance costs in Sweden estimated that the compliance costs would be reduced on average by roughly 30% if a single rate system replaced a multi-rate system2.
+A 2006 study of VAT compliance costs in Sweden estimated that the compliance costs would be reduced, on average, by roughly 30% if a single rate system replaced a multi-rate system².
 A 2005 study by the Swedish Government also estimated that borderline cases constitute roughly one-fifth of all dispute cases referred to their tax tribunal.
-A conservative estimate of the cost of resources in the public and private sector expended on these borderline dispute cases was about 700 million Swedish krona3 (or about SGD 146 million based on the exchange rate then).
+A conservative estimate of the cost of resources in the public and private sector expended on these borderline dispute cases was about 700 million Swedish krona³, or about S$146 million, based on the exchange rate then.

 Loss Sharing Framework